We believe all Americans should have equal opportunity to achieve good oral and overall health throughout their lives.

-3) Increase Access to Dental Care for Children by Reauthorizing and Funding the Children’s Health Insurance Program
+3) Increase Access to Dental Care for Children through the Children’s Health Insurance Program (CHIP)

-OHA advocates for the Children’s Health Insurance Program (CHIP) because it has helped millions of low-income children and pregnant women access the healthcare they need and deserve, since 1997.
-CHIP is the only insurance that guarantees eight million children a dental health benefit that includes coverage for dental visits, cleanings, fluoride, sealants and fillings.
+OHA advocates for the Children’s Health Insurance Program (CHIP) because it helps nearly 9 million low-income children and 300,000 pregnant women access the healthcare they need.
+Since its enactment in 1997, CHIP has been a testament to successful bipartisan legislation and has drastically reduced the number of uninsured children from 13.9 percent to 4.5 percent today.
+CHIP is the only insurance that guarantees children a dental health benefit that includes coverage for dental visits, cleanings, fluoride, sealants and fillings.

-6) Support Caregivers through Passage of the RAISE Family Caregivers Act
+4) Support Caregivers through the Implementation of the RAISE Family Caregivers Act

-OHA supports policies that protect teens from the risky behavior of tobacco use, which presents risks for developing oral cancer and other mouth and respiratory diseases.
-This includes support for Tobacco 21 and legislation that keeps baseball fields free of tobacco use.
-National data show that 95 percent of adult smokers begin smoking before they turn 21.
-Tobacco 21 legislation would raise the minimum tobacco age to 21 to dramatically prevent or reduce tobacco use among teens.
-Banning tobacco and smokeless tobacco usage in America’s baseball parks and venues sets a positive example for youth and discourages them from a lifetime of nicotine addiction.
+OHA supports policies that protect youth from the risky behavior of tobacco use, which presents risks for developing oral cancer and other mouth and respiratory diseases.
+This includes support for Tobacco21 and legislation that keeps baseball fields free of tobacco use.

 8) Support Workforce Expansion and Innovation

-OHA supports legislative efforts that expand the health professional participants in the dental team to eliminate disparities among vulnerable populations, and to do so in a financially viable way.
+OHA supports legislative efforts that expand the dental team to eliminate disparities among vulnerable populations, and do so in a financially viable way.
 While OHA does not advocate for a particular alternative workforce model, OHA believes that an expanded oral health workforce will give low income children, adults, and older adults, in particular, greater access to oral healthcare and improve their oral health, allowing them to live healthfully and independently.